-- Proper mounting and dismounting of the trampoline - Jumping at the center of the mat without traveling toward the side - Properly installing the frame pads (see Steps 19-22) - Properly installing a safety enclosure
+- Proper mounting and dismounting of the trampoline - Jumping at the center of the mat without traveling toward the side - Properly installing the frame pads - Properly installing a JumpSport safety enclosure

 Simple frame pads or spring covers on their own do not give adequate protection.
-Installing a JumpSport Safety Enclosure and using spotters will greatly reduce the risk of injury.
+Installing the JumpSport Safety Enclosure and using spotters, will greatly reduce the risk of injury.